 Treatment for Hip Arthritis

-There are a number of effective treatment options designed to help prevent further deterioration of the hip joint.
+There are several effective treatment options designed to help prevent further deterioration of the hip joint.
 Conservative measures may include non-steroidal anti-inflammatory drugs, physical therapy and assistive devices, such as using a cane for added support while walking.
 Heat and cold therapy may also relieve pain and swelling in the hips.
 For more severe cases of hip arthritis in which the symptoms are not alleviated by these treatments, surgery may be required to repair tendons or replace damaged joints.

 There are several surgical options for treating hip arthritis, including hip arthroscopy, a minimally invasive procedure performed using a flexible tube with an attached camera known as an arthroscope.
-The arthroscope helps the surgeon thoroughly view the affected joint in order to remove any loose bodies and damaged cartilage, or realign the joint to minimize pain and inflammation.
+The arthroscope helps the surgeon thoroughly view the affected joint to remove any loose bodies and damaged cartilage, or realign the joint to minimize pain and inflammation.
 In other cases, the best treatment option may be total hip replacement surgery.
 This procedure, commonly recommended for patients with rheumatoid arthritis, involves the removal of cartilage and bone.
 They are replaced with metal or plastic joint replacements to restore the function of the hip.

 Prevention of Hip Arthritis